-To ensure proper reagent stability and functionality, the cap must be replaced and the bottle must be placed in a refrigerator immediately in an upright position.
+To ensure proper reagent stability and functionality, the cap must be replaced, and the bottle must be placed in a refrigerator immediately in an upright position.
 Do not use after the expiration date stamped on the vial.

-If reagents are stored under any conditions other than those specified in the package insert, they must be verified by the user.
+If reagents are stored under conditions other than those specified in the package insert, the user must verify them.
 Repeat freeze and thaw cycles may decrease antibody activity and should be avoided.

-If packaging or contents appear to be broken or damaged do not use and contact Zeta Corporation.
+If packaging or contents appear broken or damaged, do not use and contact Zeta Corporation.
 Contact information is on the last page of this document.